sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 Executing zellij with the `-help` option will result in output similar to the following:

 ```
+Zellij
+	(A code for tiling 1 or more template databases into a single output database.)
+	(Version: 1.4.0) Modified: 2021/03/03
+	Parallel Capability Not Enabled.

 usage: zellij [options] -lattice <lattice_definition_file>
 	-lattice <$val> (Name of file to read lattice definition from. [required])
 	-output <$val> (Name of output file to create.
 Default is `zellij-out.e`)